 Free Daily Oddsline

-Download the daily file from Noon each day at:
+Download the daily files from Noon each day at:

-We've been experimenting with automatically generated oddslines for a while at Betwise, in fact that was the premise of the book Automatic Exchange Betting, written back in 2007.
+We've been automatically generating oddslines for a while at Betwise - in fact, betting using an oddsline was the central premise of the book Automatic Exchange Betting, published way back in 2007.

 So, what do we mean by an oddsline and how do you use it?

 An oddsline is simply a set of prices or odds for every contender in any given race, just as you find from a bookmaker or a betting exchange.
 The difference is that the prices do not come from a bookmaker or exchange but instead are an attempt to represent every horse's fair chance of winning the race, where the probability of all horses in the race add up to 100%, so with no overround.
 The odds offered by a bookmaker reflect the bookmaker's attempts to balance their book and extract as much money as possible from the market, ideally with each price being offered representing less than the "true" chance each horse has of winning the race.
 In the case of an exchange the actual weight of money for each contender within the market will have more bearing on the prices, so the price or probability of each horse winning is determined ultimately by "the crowd" - the prices on offer are usually close to 100% probabilty across the board, but of course there is a commission to be deducted.

 So we are attempting to beat both the bookmaker and the crowd in terms of predicting each horse's probability.

 Of course, this is not as easy as it sounds.
 If it were, we would be looking at unlimited profit potential.
 However, generating a rival set of prices to the bookmaker or exchange, offers an alternative view to the market that may inform better betting decisions.
 The theory is that in the age of Artificial Intelligence, we can attempt to represent each horse's quantitative chance in the race based on data alone.
 The Betwise Oddsline is automated in this way every day, taking into account the fundamental data available on each horse, using past form from the Smartform database.